dominik-kern/msh2vtu/howto_mesh_terrain/Readme.md

 ![terrain](terrain.png)

 ## Gmsh
-If the relief is given as relief.grd, then we need to convert it first ``python3 grd2stl``.
+If the relief is given as relief.grd, then we need to convert it first (file names are hard coded) ``python3 grd2stl.py``.

 Running ``python3 gmsh_mesh.py`` reads in relief.stl and meshes the volume between the relief and a *z*-coordinate specified in the script.
 In addition it creates physical groups for all bounding surfaces.